chjp/Curie/README.md

 ## Installation

 1. Install docker: https://docs.docker.com/engine/install/ubuntu/.

+  - Grant permission to docker via `sudo chmod 666 /var/run/docker.sock`.

+  - If you encounter an error that `/var/run/docker.sock` doesn’t exist, you may find the actual path to `docker.sock` and create a soft link.
+For example, docker desktop store this file at `~/.docker.desktop/docker.sock`, then you may use

+    ```bash
+    sudo chmod 666 ~/.docker.desktop/docker.sock
+    sudo ln -s ~/.docker.desktop/docker.sock /var/run/docker.sock
+    ```

-Grant permission to docker via `sudo chmod 666 /var/run/docker.sock`.
-Run `docker ps` to check the permission with the Docker daemon.
+  - Run `docker ps` to check the permission with the Docker daemon.

 2. Clone the repository:
 ```